YAcademy-Residents/reports-website/docs/10-2022-NounsDAO-Token-Buyer.md

 Consider either:
 - Adding `require` checks in `TokenBuyer` constructor to assert that all the basis point values are < `10_000`.
-- Add these `require` checks in forge script.
+- Adding these `require` checks in forge script.

 #### Developer Response